shuu8271/minimal_data_analytics_project/README.md

 <!--- These are examples.
 See https://shields.io for others or to customize this set of shields.
 You might want to include dependencies, project status and licence info here --->
 ![GitHub top language](https://img.shields.io/github/languages/top/shuu8271/minimal_data_analytics_project?style=plastic)

-Minimal Data Science Cookicutter Template is used to create a structured project folders including necessary files to start.
+Minimal Data Analytics Cookicutter Template is used to create a structured project folders including necessary files to start.

 The structure is inspired by [Data Science Production](https://github.com/FilippoBovo/production-data-science/tree/master/tutorial/a-setup)